The Curiosity Blog

 To address this challenge, stress testing and load testing are essential.
 These tests simulate high volumes of transactions and assess the system's performance under such conditions.
 Identifying performance bottlenecks and optimizing system resources can prevent potential failures when the system faces heavy workloads.

-5. Regression Testing for Existing Systems
+5. Regression testing for existing systems

 Migrating to ISO 20022 involves making significant changes to existing systems and processes.
 As a result, there is a risk of introducing new bugs or errors during the migration.
 Regression testing becomes crucial in verifying that the migration does not negatively impact existing functionalities.